 In its evolution, folk music varied significantly from one harbour to the next, but remained true to its old world roots as it was passed on through generations.
 Other musical genres developed on a more modest scale.
 By the end of the 19th century a few communities had church choirs, military or civilian bands and amateur troupes performing operettas and other light entertainment.
 The centres of greatest activity were St. John's and Harbour Grace, where visiting bands and companies occasionally played and local songwriters like Johnny Burke became popular.
 In Labrador, Moravian missionaries introduced Protestant spiritual music to the Inuit people, forming choirs and brass bands in every community.
 In the process, the aboriginal music of the Inuit was virtually eradicated.

 It wasn't until the 20th century that Newfoundland folk music truly emerged from the kitchens and sitting rooms to take its place as a broader cultural voice.
-In the last 80 to 100 years the music has been heard by more people and has changed more rapidly than in the previous four centuries combined.
+In the last 100 years the music has been heard by more people and has changed more rapidly than in the previous four centuries combined.

 In the first half of the 20th century several printed collections helped spread and popularize the music.
-The most popular was Gerald S. Doyle's Old Time Songs And Poetry Of Newfoundland.
+The most popular was Gerald S. Doyle's Old Time Songs and Poetry Of Newfoundland.
 The Doyle songbook first appeared in 1927 and eventually found its way into thousands of homes.
 By the 1930s Newfoundlanders were hearing homebred music performed on local radio.
 Shows like The Big Six and The Irene B. Melon included repertoires of Irish and Newfoundland favorites.

 Social and Cultural Influences